Talking about Consent

 Full transcript below:

 Katherine Kendall: This is Roar with Katherine Kendall.
 And today I am speaking with Shafia Zaloom.
-She is the author of the book ‘Sex, Teens and Everything in Between’.
+She is the author of the book, ‘Sex, Teens, and Everything in Between’.
 Shafia is an educator and consultant and has spoken to thousands of kids about the complexities of sexuality and the importance of consent.

-Sex, Teens and Everything in Between, so I was thinking about your book a lot lately because I was thinking about how our teens, are they getting the lessons that we didn’t get, that my generation didn’t get.
-There are so many people that I know that in my generation, I mean, consent what are you even talking about?
+‘Sex, Teens, and Everything in Between’, so I was thinking about your book a lot lately because I was thinking about how our teens—are they getting the lessons that we didn’t get, that my generation didn’t get?
+There are so many people that I know that in my generation, I mean, consent—what are you even talking about?
 No one talked about consent.
-There’s no that seems absurd and then I think a lot of people also correct the idea that it isn’t sexy to ask for consent.
+That seems absurd.
+And then I think a lot of people also object to the idea that it isn’t sexy to ask for consent.
 There’s no way that makes that sexy.
 How do you do that?
-That seems a little bit contrite.
-But then what you have is they feel like you were assaulted or harassed.
-And then the other person thinks that no way, I, that wasn’t my experience at all.
+That seems a little bit contrived.
+But then what you have is they feel like they were assaulted or harassed.
+And then the other person thinks that no way, that wasn’t my experience at all.
 I totally didn’t harass you.
-I made a pass at you and you said, or I thought you said yes because your body said yes.
+I made a pass at you and you said—or I thought you said yes because your body said yes.
 And you know, I know you talked a lot in the book about your body’s response is not a yes.
 Arousal isn’t a yes.
 You have to actually get a yes.
 But I just thought we could talk about consent in general.
-Big subject but…
+Big subject, but…

-Shafia Zaloom: Sure, from our generation there weren’t a lot of people talking about it.
+Shafia Zaloom: Sure, for our generation, there weren’t a lot of people talking about it.
 Absolutely, exactly what you said.
-With this new generation there’s this greater awareness and obviously with the [inaudible] and everything else has become really apparent that we would have benefited from this conversation.
-And that they were actually greatly needed and not a lot of adults that I have across this in my parent education workshops is that a lot of adults never practice education yet we’re telling parenting adults and caretaking adults that they need to be having the conversations when they never actually have that themselves.
-So you know when I was promoting the book and presenting and talking to adult audiences, sometimes people would come up to me afterward and say, You know I really appreciated your book that I have to say I am gonna read it again to talk to my kid because the first time around I was thinking about myself and my own relationships and in my own understanding of how healthy sexuality and how consent factors into that.
-You know I think it’s a real opportunity for all of us in a myriad of ways because not only do young people need to understand what consent is and how it’s crucial and essential to protecting the fundamentals of the human dignity is that we can also then role model healthy vulnerability.
-Because to practice consent, you have to cultivate courage to connect to someone which can feel vulnerable, and a culture that forsaking the views vulnerability as weakness versus what Rene Brown says is the greatest measurement of courage is strength.
-There’s a two-part in there’s an opportunity for us.
-I really like to roll out to parents especially because we’re looking for hope.
-We’re looking to aspire to something different, for something better for our children that we can learn along with them and by role modeling how we do that we provide the greatest lessons.
-So as parents the most effective way to teach something to our children is to do it ourselves.
-I think that there’s a lot of opportunity in this conversation around consent now and how the media and those movements of #metoo has brought a lot of concept to the forefront.
-What we are talking about need to talk about how healthy sexuality in relationships.
+With this new generation, there’s this greater awareness, and obviously with the Me Too movement and everything else, it has become really apparent that we would have benefited from this conversation, and that they are actually greatly needed.
+And not a lot of adults that I come across in my parent education workshops is that a lot of adults never received sex education, yet we’re telling parenting adults and caretaking adults that they need to be having the conversations when they never actually had them themselves.
+So, you know, when I was promoting the book and presenting and talking to adult audiences, sometimes people would come up to me afterward and say, "You know, I really appreciated your book, but I have to say I am going to read it again to talk to my kid because the first time around I was thinking about myself and my own relationships and my own understanding of how healthy sexuality and how consent factors into that."
+You know, I think it’s a real opportunity for all of us in a myriad of ways because not only do young people need to understand what consent is and how it’s crucial and essential to protecting the fundamentals of the human dignity, it is that we can also then role model healthy vulnerability.
+Because to practice consent, you have to cultivate courage to connect to someone, which can feel vulnerable, in a culture that views vulnerability as weakness versus what Brené Brown says is the greatest measurement of courage and strength.
+There’s a two-part piece in there—an opportunity for us.
+I really like to roll this out to parents especially because we’re looking for hope.
+We’re looking to aspire to something different, for something better for our children that we can learn along with them, and by role modeling how we do that, we provide the greatest lessons.
+So as parents, the most effective way to teach something to our children is to do it ourselves.
+I think that there’s a lot of opportunity in this conversation around consent now and how the media and those movements like #metoo has brought a lot of these concepts to the forefront of what we are talking about and need to talk about: how healthy sexuality is in relationships.

 Katherine Kendall: Yeah.
-I love that you say it really does that start with the parents, not educators like if you really try that appeals to parents to talk to their kids.
-But then if parents don’t have the tools, what on earth do they even say, hey do you want to have that talk?
-Hey, any questions just to call on me.
-But I also want to bring up that one thing you said about teaching consent with kids.
-Start by saying how do you feel when people grab your French fries off your plate.
+I love that you say it really does start with the parents, not educators, like if you really try to appeal to parents to talk to their kids.
+But then if parents don’t have the tools, what on earth do they even say?
+"Hey, do you want to have that talk?
+Hey, any questions, just call on me."
+But I also want to bring up that one thing you said about teaching consent with kids: Start by saying, "How do you feel when people grab your French fries off your plate?"

-Shafia Zaloom: Yeah, so I find that kids, first and foremost parents are primary sexuality educators in their child’s life.
-I don’t know any professional says an educator who doesn’t believe that.
-And they are the only one, like, there a lot of people in their lives said that we learn our lessons from not only by having them model them for us what they teach you as different roles in our lives as we’re growing up.
-So when it comes to kids, sometimes especially because they don’t have experimental concepts we want to get in front of this.
-We want to be talking about consent in age-appropriate ways across the developmental stages.
-Beginning from the time when they were very little and it’s really is about how we treat each other, how that matters.
-That does matter and what does that mean for us in our connection to other people.
-And kids were cultivating that with children from a very early age.
-And the lessons that we learn in our primary relationships are the ones that we’re gonna carry into those relationships we have and cultivate in our teen years, in our adult lives.
+Shafia Zaloom: Yeah, so I find that kids—first and foremost, parents are the primary sexuality educators in their child's life.
+I don’t know any professional who's an educator who doesn’t believe that.
+And they are not the only one, like, there are a lot of people in their lives that we learn our lessons from, not only by having them model them for us, but what they teach us in different roles in our lives as we’re growing up.
+So when it comes to kids, sometimes, especially because they don’t have experiential concepts, we want to get in front of this.
+We want to be talking about consent in age-appropriate ways across the developmental stages, beginning from the time when they were very little, and it really is about how we treat each other, how that matters.
+That does matter, and what does that mean for us in our connection to other people.
+And for kids, we’re cultivating that with children from a very early age.
+And the lessons that we learn in our primary relationships are the ones that we’re going to carry into those relationships we have and cultivate in our teen years, in our adult lives.
 So we are really establishing those patterns of behavior within relationship building with kids from the beginning.
-And I find that for young people when we come into this conversation no matter at what stage.
-It’s really helpful to draw upon concrete because they are in [] development, they are concrete thinkers, metaphor, examples, experiences that they’ve had so that we can bring empathy into that learning so that they have something tangible that they can hold on to.
-So that they can practice things that don’t make them feel like of pressure, or influence to have sexual experiences before they were ready.
+And I find that for young people when we come into this conversation, no matter at what stage, it’s really helpful to draw upon concrete things because they are in concrete development, they are concrete thinkers, so we use metaphor, examples, experiences that they’ve had so that we can bring empathy into that learning, so that they have something tangible that they can hold on to, so that they can practice things that don’t make them feel like there’s a lot of pressure or influence to have sexual experiences before they are ready.
 I like to use the analogy of French fries because a lot of us like French fries.
-When it comes to French fries you know, a lot of audiences that can be of any age, they can be students, teachers, parents who never who say okay so how many of you like French fries.
+When it comes to French fries, you know, a lot of audiences that can be of any age, they can be students, teachers, parents who say, "Okay, so how many of you like French fries?"
 Everybody raises their hands.
 The majority of the room will raise their hands.
-I’ll say what kind of fries that you can really dig into, like, people like garlic fries at the ballpark.
-Like special waffle fries was especial to us or shoestring fries, potato fries, sweet potato fries.
+I’ll say, "What kind of fries do you really dig into?"
+Like, people like garlic fries at the ballpark, like special waffle fries with special dips, or shoestring fries, potato fries, sweet potato fries.
 It’s so fun depending on what state I am in.
-The sides, Alaska got sides, ketchup, ranch, barbecue; mayo will indicate where I actually am.
+The sides, we've got sides—ketchup, ranch, barbecue; mayo will indicate where I actually am.
 And we can have fun with that, right?
-So you are engaging from that sort of fun, conversation that anyone can relate to.
-So you have this great deal potato fries and we are coming to a table of your family or friends and put your plate down.
+So you are engaging from that sort of fun conversation that anyone can relate to.
+So you have this great plate of potato fries and you are coming to a table of your family or friends and put your plate down.
 What happens?
-It’s pretty universal kids will definitely share, hands come darting in and picking off your fries.
-And when I talk about this to an adult audience, especially on the context of like, I’m doing a workshop on consent and they talk to their kids about it.
-And suddenly they go immediately to the last time that they did this with their kids because it happens.
+It’s pretty universal, kids will definitely share, hands come darting in and picking off your fries.
+And when I talk about this to an adult audience, especially in the context of like, "I’m doing a workshop on consent and talking to their kids about it," and suddenly they go immediately to the last time that they did this with their kids because it happens.
 It happens the whole time.
-And they pick up your fries and also say, how many of you are actually ok with that?
+And they pick up your fries.
+And I also say, "How many of you are actually okay with that?"
 Very few.
-There’s one or two hands that go up but majority of the hands they down.
-Because people aren’t actually ok with that.
-And I’ll say to the couple hands that are up, tell me about, how come your hands is up.
-What’s going on with that?
-Because you know, if it’s my really good friend, and I know they’re gonna share their shake, or we’ve been sharing fries forever.
-Or I’m close to them, its fine.
-Ok, so you assume the context already exists.
-Or you have an understanding between each other about your fries.
-Like yes, that’s it.
-So we’re actually talking about what if it’s some random person.
-What if it’s just a friend of a friend?
-Oh, no way!
-So how come, what’s not ok about that?
-And people always tell well, they didn’t ask.
-Right?
-They didn’t ask, good manners should and also exactly how come it is so important to ask?
-They say, Well, good manners should we care about.
-Like their respect, your right to decide because they‘re yours.
+There’s one or two hands that go up, but the majority of the hands stay down.
+Because people aren’t actually okay with that.
+And I’ll say to the couple hands that are up, "Tell me about it.
+How come your hand is up?
+What’s going on with that?"
+"Because you know, if it’s my really good friend and I know they’re going to share their shake, or we’ve been sharing fries forever, or I’m close to them, it’s fine."
+"Okay, so you assume the context already exists?
+Or you have an understanding between each other about your fries?"
+"Like, yes, that’s it."
+"So we’re actually talking about what if it’s some random person?
+What if it’s just a friend of a friend?"
+"Oh, no way!"
+"So how come?
+What’s not okay about that?"
+And people always tell me, "Well, they didn’t ask."
+"Right?
+They didn’t ask.
+Good manners should.
+And also exactly how come it is so important to ask?"
+They say, "Well, good manners say we care about them.
+Like it's about respect, your right to decide because they’re yours.
 And I’m hungry and I want my fries.
-And they belong to me.
-They say.
-Ok, then you knows, that’s why it is important to ask.
-I’ll say, how would you know if you actually have to ask, if you say yes or no, and decide and also a lot of you don’t say anything.
-How many of you have actually save something when this happens and very few will raise their hands and say, what gets in the way.
-I don’t wanna be judged.
+And they belong to me," they say.
+"Okay, then you know, that’s why it is important to ask."
+I’ll say, "How would you know if you actually have to ask, if you say yes or no, and decide?"
+And also, "A lot of you don’t say anything.
+How many of you have actually said something when this happens?"
+And very few will raise their hands.
+And I say, "What gets in the way?"
+"I don’t wanna be judged.
 I don’t want people to minimize.
-You know, there’s the thing you know, just fries, draw attention or contention in a relationship.
-Many have been taught to share, people don’t wanna come across as being stingy, they wanna come across this feeling generous, so have people perceive you.
-All these things in a way were socialized, right?
-So then kids start to really glimpse to these.
-Like, so we’re talking about sexual consent, so how does this relate?
+You know, there’s the thing, you know, just fries, draw attention or contention in a relationship."
+"Many have been taught to share.
+People don’t wanna come across as being stingy.
+They wanna come across as feeling generous.
+It's about how people perceive you."
+All these things are in a way we’re socialized, right?
+So then kids start to really glimpse this.
+"Like, so we’re talking about sexual consent, so how does this relate?
 What else belongs to you?
 Your body.
-Your body and your sexuality.
-And then kids were like, ahhhhh… And you go this concrete bridge over it to the context of sexuality, so kids can actually understand the concept in a way that they can connect to it themselves without having to feel like they need some sort of sexual experience or context to get at it.
+Your body and your sexuality."
+And then kids are like, "Ahhhhh…" And you go from this concrete bridge over it to the context of sexuality, so kids can actually understand the concept in a way that they can connect to it themselves without having to feel like they need some sort of sexual experience or context to get at it.

-Katherine Kendall: Do you ever find yourself a few work discovering, maybe that somebody is, perhaps a perpetrator in the making, or someone’s being abused, somehow at home, or school.
-That comes up a lot I think what’s really important and what I strive to teach when I am working, where I am working because the young people in particular.
-Because I am, I am working with kids and there is all kinds of opportunities for growth and self-actualization and evolution when working with children.
-And we know this because their brains are so neuroplastic like literally they are being shaped.
-Right?
-Like, with every day, with every behavior, as they grow and so to be someone in a position where you can enter, influence, teach I think in engaging in this conversation that are honest and genuine which is always what I try to cultivate in my classroom things will be revealed.
-You know sometimes it is in a classroom where I teach regularly and kids will want to make an appointment to talk to me because something has come up for them.
-I always frame this conversation that my kids know what’s gonna be talked about.
-I always ask confidentially.
-If they anticipate anything in the class that I’m gonna be teaching and I’m very transparent about what it’s gonna be learning if anything might be difficult or too challenging for them and then I’ll talk to them and counsel them, work with them.
-If I need to bring parent in the conversation or we need to come up with alternative in roads to the information or either they want to do something else there’s always options for kids.
-When I go to school when they might now know me and the same way on regular basis I will have kids who have just learned about what consent is for the first time literally have a realization in the class or in the workshop that they have no consensual situation or oh my goodness this is what I've been wrestling with this whole time.
-Or wow, that is really painful.
-I have a friend who is in a horribly abusive relationship and they will come to me and I never want kids to share something that wheels emotion that gave them lose control of.
-So that’s a very delicate like you said, situation typically at a school.
-I have a contact person, an adult who will establish with them before with trust and I always make sure that when they introduce me, they talk about how kids can research themselves for they think of things should come up for them.
-If they come up to me afterward they have conversations with them before we get into anything explicit.
-There’s cruelly trauma, I will make sure that my conversation is trauma centered in a sense that I’ll say, ok, here are the things we can talk about, things that you may want to consider, here are the places you can go to get resources and support.
-I just want to make sure you feel empowered in what you’re doing and what you are sharing.
-And they don’t want to compound any trauma that you might have because that happens a lot.
-I never want to [inaudible] in a situation where we are triggering PTSD, where the trauma becomes very intense for them.
-And they don’t have anywhere to go or anyone to talk to.
-So I am always so purposeful, very intentional when I go in, when I’m working with the school or organization, and kids to talk about those things.
+Katherine Kendall: Do you ever find yourself, through work, discovering maybe that somebody is perhaps a perpetrator in the making, or someone’s being abused, somehow at home, or school?
+That comes up a lot, I think.
+What’s really important and what I strive to teach when I am working, where I am working, is with young people in particular.
+Because I am working with kids and there is all kinds of opportunities for growth and self-actualization and evolution when working with children.
+And we know this because their brains are so neuroplastic, like literally they are being shaped, right?
+Like, with every day, with every behavior, as they grow.
+And so to be someone in a position where you can intervene, influence, teach, I think, and engaging in this conversation that are honest and genuine, which is always what I try to cultivate in my classroom, things will be revealed.
+You know, sometimes it is in a classroom where I teach regularly and kids will want to make an appointment to talk to me because something has come up for them.
+I always frame this conversation that my kids know what’s going to be talked about.
+I always ask about confidentiality.
+If they anticipate anything in the class that I’m going to be teaching, and I’m very transparent about what they're going to be learning, if anything might be difficult or too challenging for them, and then I’ll talk to them and counsel them, work with them.
+If I need to bring a parent into the conversation, or we need to come up with alternative in-roads to the information, or either they want to do something else, there’s always options for kids.
+When I go to a school when they might not know me in the same way on a regular basis, I will have kids who have just learned about what consent is for the first time, literally have a realization in the class or in the workshop that they have been in a non-consensual situation, or, "Oh my goodness, this is what I've been wrestling with this whole time!"
+Or, "Wow, that is really painful.
+I have a friend who is in a horribly abusive relationship."
+And they will come to me.
+And I never want kids to share something that unveils an emotion that would cause them to lose control of.
+So that’s a very delicate, like you said, situation.
+Typically at a school, I have a contact person, an adult who I will establish trust with them before.
+And I always make sure that when they introduce me, they talk about how kids can research themselves or if they think of things that should come up for them.
+If they come up to me afterward, I have conversations with them before we get into anything explicit.
+If there's trauma, I will make sure that my conversation is trauma-centered in a sense that I’ll say, "Okay, here are the things we can talk about, things that you may want to consider, here are the places you can go to get resources and support."
+"I just want to make sure you feel empowered in what you’re doing and what you are sharing."
+And I don’t want to compound any trauma that you might have because that happens a lot.
+I never want to be in a situation where we are triggering PTSD, where the trauma becomes very intense for them, and they don’t have anywhere to go or anyone to talk to.
+So I am always so purposeful, very intentional when I go in, when I’m working with a school or organization, and with kids to talk about those things.
 And make sure they know where to go to get help.
-If they presented having these really hard times, make sure they are trustworthy adults in that school know what’s going on.
+If they are presented having these really hard times, make sure they are trustworthy adults in that school that know what’s going on.

 Katherine Kendall: No.